 schedule of services

-The Hillside Community Church currently holds services, led by Dr. Susan Nettleton, on the first Sunday of every month at the New Mexico School of Music Recital Hall at 11:00 a.m.
+The Hillside Community Church currently holds services, led by Dr. Susan Nettleton, once per month at the New Mexico School of Music Recital Hall at 11:00 a.m.
 Music by Don Rood (piano) and Debi Johnson (singer)- Childcare provided

 New Mexico School of Music, 136-J in the Washington Square Center, Washington SE and Central.